A Living City

 Purity comes through obedience by those who have God’s Holy Spirit to the law, “Seeing ye have purified your souls in obeying the truth through the Spirit unto unfeigned love of the brethren, see that ye love one another with a pure heart fervently:” (I Peter 1:22).

-Human nature is a mixture of good and evil that must be replaced by God’s divine nature which is pure in righteousness and goodness.
+Human nature is a mixture of good and evil that must be replaced by God’s divine nature which is pure in righteousness, goodness and truth (Ephesians 5:9).
 What may seem pure to man’s way of thinking is not pure to God, “There is a generation that are pure in their own eyes, and yet is not washed from their filthiness.”
 (Proverbs 30:12).
 Man’s thoughts are not like God’s, “For my thoughts are not your thoughts, neither are your ways my ways, saith the LORD.
 For as the heavens are higher than the earth, so are my ways higher than your ways, and my thoughts than your thoughts.”
 (Isaiah 55:8-9).

 The Holy Spirit gives man spiritual understanding, “But as it is written, Eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him.
 But God hath revealed them unto us by his Spirit: for the Spirit searcheth all things, yea, the deep things of God.
 For what man knoweth the things of a man, save the spirit of man which is in him? even so the things of God knoweth no man, but the Spirit of God.”
 (I Corinthians 2:9-11).